 Mrs Adeleye denies manslaughter by gross negligence.

-The court heard the medic and Goodluck's parents are originally from Nigeria, where the circumcision of newborns is the tradition for Christian families.'Dangers ignored'
+The court heard the medic and Goodluck's parents are originally from Nigeria, where the circumcision of newborns is the tradition for Christian families.

 Mrs Adeleye, of Sarnia Court, Salford, was paid £100 to do the operation, the court was told.